open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q611/60-61-inference-for-a-single-proportion-q611.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: National Health Plan, Part I
+        title: National Health Plan, Part I
-    params_vars_sample_size: 585
-    params_vars_sample_proportion: 45
+        sample_size: 527
+        sample_proportion: 62
+      part1:
+        ans1:
-    params_part1_ans1_value: '$H_0: p = 0.45$, $H_A: p ≠ 0.5$'
+          value: '$H_0: p = 0.62$, $H_A: p ≠ 0.5$'
-    params_part1_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part1_ans2_value: '$H_0: p = 0.45$, $H_A: p = 0.5$'
+          value: '$H_0: p = 0.62$, $H_A: p = 0.5$'
-    params_part1_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part1_ans3_value: '$H_0: p ≤ 0.5$, $H_A: p > 0.5$'
+          value: '$H_0: p ≤ 0.5$, $H_A: p > 0.5$'
-    params_part1_ans3_feedback: Correct!
+          feedback: Correct!
+        ans4:
-    params_part1_ans4_value: '$H_0: p ≠ 0.5$, $H_A: p = 0.5$'
+          value: '$H_0: p ≠ 0.5$, $H_A: p = 0.5$'
-    params_part1_ans4_feedback: Try again please!
+          feedback: Try again please!
+      part2:
+        ans1:
-    params_part2_ans1_value: Since this is a random sample, independence is satisfied.
+          value: Since this is a random sample, independence is satisfied.
 The success-failure condition is also satisfied.
-    params_part2_ans1_feedback: Correct!
+          feedback: Correct!
+        ans2:
-    params_part2_ans2_value: Since this is a random sample, independence is satisfied.
+          value: Since this is a random sample, independence is satisfied.
 The success-failure condition is not satisfied.
-    params_part2_ans2_feedback: Try again please!
+          feedback: Try again please!
+      part6:
+        ans1:
-    params_part6_ans1_value: Since the p-value is less than 0.05, we reject $H_0$.
+          value: Since the p-value is less than 0.05, we reject $H_0$.
 We have strong evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we have strong evidence to support this claim by the TV pundit.
-    params_part6_ans1_feedback: Correct!
+          feedback: Correct!
+        ans2:
-    params_part6_ans2_value: Since the p-value is greater than or equal to 0.05, we fail to reject $H_0$.
+          value: Since the p-value is greater than or equal to 0.05, we fail to reject
+            $H_0$.
 We do not have strong evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we do not have strong evidence to support this claim by the TV pundit.
-    params_part6_ans2_feedback: Try again please!
+          feedback: Try again please!
+      part7:
+        ans1:
-    params_part7_ans1_value: Yes.
-Since 45% of Independents support the plan, the confidence interval is likely to include 0.5 as well, showing a balanced opinion among Independents.
+          value: Yes.
+Since 62% of Independents support the plan, the confidence interval is likely to include 0.5 as well, showing a balanced opinion among Independents.
-    params_part7_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part7_ans2_value: Maybe.
+          value: Maybe.
 It's difficult to determine without knowing the sample size and margin of error used in the poll.
-    params_part7_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part7_ans3_value: No. Generally, we expect a hypothesis test and a confidence interval to align, so we would expect the confidence interval to show a range of plausible values entirely above 0.5.
+          value: No. Generally, we expect a hypothesis test and a confidence interval to align, so we would expect the confidence interval to show a range of plausible values entirely above 0.5.
 However, if the confidence level is misaligned (e.g., a 99% confidence level and a α = 0.05 significance level), then this is no longer generally true.
-    params_part7_ans3_feedback: Correct!
+          feedback: Correct!
+        ans4:
-    params_part7_ans4_value: No. The percentage of Independents supporting the plan is too low to have any impact on the confidence interval.
+          value: No. The percentage of Independents supporting the plan is too low to have any impact on the confidence interval.
-    params_part7_ans4_feedback: Try again please!
+          feedback: Try again please!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A Kaiser Family Foundation poll for US adults in 2019 found that 79% of Democrats, {{ params.vars.sample_proportion }}% of Independents, and 24% of Republicans supported a generic "National Health Plan".
 There were 347 Democrats, 298 Republicans, and {{ params.vars.sample_size }} Independents surveyed.
 A political pundit on TV claims that a majority of Independents support a National Health Plan.
 Do these data provide strong evidence to support this type of statement?

 ## Part 1: (a)